sympy/sympy/doc/src/guides/solving/solve-ode.md

 ```

 The output of {func}`~.checkodesol` is a tuple where the first item, a boolean,
-tells whether the substitution results in `0`.
+tells whether substituting the solution into the ODE results in `0`, indicating
+the solution is correct.

 ## Guidance